peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * <code>str</code> - A text string to convert to a binary floating-point number.

-* <code>ctx</code> - An arithmetic context specifying the precision, rounding, and exponent range to apply to the parsed number.
-Can be null.
+* <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited.
+Note that providing a context is often much faster than creating an EDecimal without a context then calling ToEFloat on that EDecimal, especially if the context specifies a precision limit and exponent range.

 **Returns:**